kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 ## Challenges

 Now it's time for you to take a whack at adding some dynamic goodness to the app.
-The solution is provided for these challenges - but try giving it a chance yourself!
+You'll find the solutions in the final version of this app – but give yourself a chance before you go reverse engineering!

 ### Challenge #1

-Instead of using UIView animations to dismiss the view when Done is tapped, use UIKit Dynamics.
-You'll want the view to be pushed off the screen upwards at a slow enough rate for the user to experience it.
+Instead of using UIView animations to dismiss the view after tapping the done button, use UIKit Dynamics.
+You'll want the view to be pushed off-screen upwards at a slow enough rate for the user to experience it.
 Replace the contents of `dismissFullPhoto` with the behaviors.

+**Hints:**

 * A `UIPushBehavior` behavior will give the view the kick it needs.
 * A `UIDynamicItemBehavior` can adjust the photo view's properties so it moves the way you want.
 * A `UIAttachmentBehavior` sliding behavior can stop the view once it gets off screen.
-* You can use the `UIDynamicAnimator` delegate method `dynamicAnimatorDidPause` to hide the view after it has animated off screen.
+* You can use the `UIDynamicAnimator` delegate method `dynamicAnimatorDidPause` to hide the view after it has animated off-screen.

 ### Challenge #2

-You're going to add an interaction to the app that allows you to swipe up on the full photo view to dismiss it.
-This is very similar to the lock screen photo behavior in iOS.
-You should be able to lift the full photo view up and it'll drop back down if you didn't lift it high enough.
-A good swipe upwards will fling it off the screen.
+Add an interaction to the app that allows you to swipe up on the full photo view to dismiss it – it's very similar to the lock screen photo behavior in iOS.
+You should be able to lift the full photo view up, but it should drop back down if you didn't lift it high enough.
+A good swipe upwards should fling it off the screen.

-Here are some hints to get you started on your journey:
+**Hints:**

 * You'll need to create a new composite behavior like you did with the `StickyEdgesBehavior` earlier.
-This should have a dynamic item behavior to give density and elasticity, a collision behavior to stop it falling off the bottom of the screen and a gravity behavior to make it drop.
+This should have a dynamic item behavior to give density and elasticity, a collision behavior to stop it from falling off the bottom of the screen, and a gravity behavior to make it drop.
 You should also allow it to take a linear velocity like the sticky edges behavior did.
 * The swipe and drag up behavior will exist in `PhotosCollectionViewController` along with a `UIPanGestureRecognizer`.
 The setup will look similar to the pan gesture recognizer used to move the metadata view around.
 * If the view is moved up less than half way, it should bounce back down.
 Take the velocity into account as well to determine if there is enough movement to dismiss the view.
 Try playing around with the camera on the lock screen for an example.
 * If you do dismiss the view, you may as well reuse the code you wrote earlier for pushing the view off the screen.
 Refactor that into a separate method so you can use it in both cases.